yuxi-liu-wired/cheela/src/starquake/marooned7.md

 ## 07:03:32 GMT TUESDAY 21 JUNE 2050
 This time Qui-Qui activated the communicator early.
 Her voice was solemn.
 "Heavy-Egg has just flowed.
 I guess the strain on his body was too much."

 "Our last engineer gone!
-We are doomed!" came the wail fromHohmann-Transfer.
+We are doomed!" came the wail from Hohmann-Transfer.
 "We might as well give up."

 _"I'm_ not giving up," said Qui-Qui.
 "Let me speak to Cliff-Web.
 I want the next assignment for Heavy-Egg's beginning engineering class."